faenrandir/a_careful_examination/content/communications/discussion-on-believing-women.md

     I am happy to engage with any documentation that is publicly available.
 I’ve read most everything you have posted online and have spent a while digging in mormonpolygamydocuments, so I am comfortable suggesting that you have not directly addressed these problems yet:

-    * Joseph Smith’s conference talk denouncing Brotherton constitutes a lie (two claims were discussed, one likely an exaggeration and one of them was absolutely true; Joseph denounced the claims in totality and {{ link(text="besmirched Brotherton in doing so", path="/times-and-seasons-apr-15-1842-conference-minutes/") }}).
+    * Joseph Smith’s conference talk denouncing Brotherton constitutes a lie (two claims were discussed, one likely an exaggeration and one of them was absolutely true; Joseph denounced the claims in totality and [besmirched Brotherton in doing so](/times-and-seasons-apr-15-1842-conference-minutes/)).
     * Joseph Smith encouraged the spreading of the affidavits against Bennett.
-These included multiple lies against Martha Brotherton’s statement, and Joseph Smith {{ link(text="would have known those statements were false and misleading", path="/affidavits-against-bennets-letters-brotherton-focus/") }}.
+These included multiple lies against Martha Brotherton’s statement, and Joseph Smith [would have known those statements were false and misleading](/affidavits-against-bennets-letters-brotherton-focus/).

     > I maintain if these women had stayed silent, JS would have stayed silent too.